Skip to main content

 • Reach out to people with whom you feel safe and comfortable

-• Join a group which will provide you with opportunities to enhance communication and public speaking skills
+• Join a group that will provide you with opportunities to enhance your communication and public speaking skills

 • Do enjoyable activities, like, exercise, dancing, pottery, gardening, etc, when anxious